Should you get the NVIDIA Shield TV or spring for the Shield TV Pro?

 It used to be a pretty easy choice whether you wanted to go with the NVIDIA Shield vs. Pro.
 While you had to look to the internal specs to spot the differences between the two, the Pro model offered a substantial storage upgrade that justified the extra cost.

-This time around, NVIDIA has made things much more clear with a radically redesigned Shield TV that offers a spec bump over the older models in a svelte and streamlined tube that's designed to take up barely any space behind your TV.
+This time around, NVIDIA has made things much more straightforward with a radically redesigned Shield TV that offers a spec bump over the older models in a svelte and streamlined tube that's designed to take up barely any space behind your TV.
 It's not a stick or dongle, either, so it should comfortably fit between any TV shelf and wall.
-We think the Shield TV is the more interesting device that's likely to appeal to more casual users who just want to plug something into their TV and get to streaming.
+We think the Shield TV is the more interesting device that will appeal to more casual users who just want to plug something into their TV and get to streaming.

 The standard Shield TV has been scaled down to hide anywhere behind your living room TV easily.

 Meanwhile, the Pro model has maintained the same edgy look as previous Shield TV models.
-It can be configured as a SmartThings hub for controlling smart home devices, and there are two USB ports for connecting external storage, keyboards, or an OTA antenna.
+You can configure it as a SmartThings hub for controlling smart home devices, and there are two USB ports for connecting external storage, keyboards, or an OTA antenna.
 It also offers NVIDIA's full suite of gaming services and features along with 16GB of internal storage and spec bump up to 3GB of RAM.
 This option is designed for the more hardcore tech enthusiasts who love to tinker and accessorize their gadgets.

-It's worth reiterating that both models are still great for gamers and support the full library of games from NVIDIA's GeForce NOW service and GameStream.
-However, you might run into some issues on the tube Shield TV attempting to play Advanced Android Gaming titles that require 3GB of RAM.
+It's worth reiterating that both models are still great for gamers and support the entire library of games from NVIDIA's GeForce NOW service and GameStream.
+However, you might have issues on the tube Shield TV attempting to play Advanced Android Gaming titles that require 3GB of RAM.
 That means if you want to download and play games like Doom 3 or Portal right onto your Shield TV, you're best off going with the Pro model.
 But both of these will still work with the best gaming controllers, so you can fire up your favorite games and use your favorite controller.

+Speaking of GeForce NOW, a recent update from NVIDIA enabled 4K HDR streaming, bringing the streaming game service on par with Google Stadia.
+This is possible through the "RTX 3080 tier" of the game streaming service, which also brings support for 120fps gameplay.
+Plus, NVIDIA has confirmed that this is limited to the Shield TV until sometime in the future.

 |Category